TWUOnline/FAR-Centres/README.md

 #### Planning

-1. Plan appropriate group processes to support transformative learning.  \(KA\)
+1. Plan appropriate group processes to support transformative learning.
 2. Apply the use of technology, time and physical space to support learning.
-    \(KA\)

 #### Facilitating and Coaching

-1. Create and sustain a participatory environment that supports critical and creative thinking in a variety of disciplines.  \(L, KA, CC\)
+1. Create and sustain a participatory environment that supports critical and creative thinking in a variety of disciplines.
-2. Demonstrate effective facilitation and coaching communication skills \(eg. active listening, developing rapport, providing feedback\) \(II\)
+2. Demonstrate effective facilitation and coaching communication skills (eg. active listening, developing rapport, providing feedback)
-3. Develop cross-cultural competency and create learning environments of inclusivity, safety and trust.  \(SG\)
+3. Develop cross-cultural competency and create learning environments of inclusivity, safety and trust.

 #### Knowledge

-1. Describe various learning theories and develop the ability to identify individual and group learning needs. \(KA\)
+1. Describe various learning theories and develop the ability to identify individual and group learning needs.
-2. Identify a variety of facilitation/coaching methods and techniques.  \(KA\)
+2. Identify a variety of facilitation/coaching methods and techniques.

 #### Professionalism

-1. Engage in ongoing reflection and learning related to coaching and facilitation.   \(II\)
+1. Engage in ongoing reflection and learning related to coaching and facilitation.
-2. Reflect on personal values and beliefs and their impact on facilitation, coaching and learning. \(II, SF\)
+2. Reflect on personal values and beliefs and their impact on facilitation, coaching and learning.
    Revised from [https://www.iaf-world.org/site/professional/core-competencies](https://www.iaf-world.org/site/professional/core-competencies)

 ### Certificate Admissions

 * Bachelor's Degree
 * relevant leadership experience
-* IELTS 7.0 or equivalent, or IELTS 6.5 plus the completion of an English medium undergraduate degree.
+* IELTS 7.0 or equivalent

 Students who wish to ladder into the MA Leadership will be required to meet admissions requirements for the MA Leadership.